broodminder/userguide/docs/en/88_winter_service.md

 ### Basic Update Process

 1. Update the Bees App.
+2. Go to `BeesApp > user settings` and check that `Show Available Firmware updates`is toggled on
-2. Find the **Update Icon** next to your device in the app.
+2. Go to `BeesApp > devices` and find the **Update Icon** ⚠ next to your device in the app.
 3. Press **“Update Firmware”** or **“Sync and Update Firmware”**.
 4. Wait for 2-3 minutes.
 5. Verify the update was successful.